SS Finland: Launching and early career

-SS Finland underway in a U.S. port before World War I.
+Finland underway in a U.S. port before World War I.

 Finland sailed on her maiden voyage from New York to Antwerp on 4 October under the American flag, and remained on this route for the next seven years.
 In November 1907, as the liner neared Antwerp, a gale in the English Channel almost drove Finland ashore.
 The timely assistance of two tugs kept the big ship from grounding on the breakwater at Dover.
 By January 1909, Finland had been reflagged under the Belgian flag, but remained on the New York–Antwerp route.

 On 19 January 1908, Finland collided with the Greek cargo ship off Terneuzen, sinking Epirus.
 In March 1909, the liner was chartered to the White Star Line, another IMM subsidiary, for three round-trip voyages between Naples and New York.
 On 25 December 1910, she rammed and sank the which was anchored in the Flushing Roads sheltering from a storm.
 Six crew were lost from Baltique.
 Returning to the Red Star Line's New York–Antwerp service, Finland was reflagged in January 1912, sailing under the American flag once again.
 During this time, noted German-American psychologist Hugo Münsterberg sailed on Finland to Europe to attend a Psychological Congress in Berlin in April 1912.